kristoff-it/kristoff.it/content/blog/note-about-zig-books/index.md

 Ok, now back to you.

-First of all, if you are interested in writing a Zig book and are worried about my announcement just now, don't be: mine nor anybody's book is going to be anointed as "official", so we all play on a plain field from that perspective.
+First of all, if you are interested in writing a Zig book and are worried about my announcement just now, don't be: neither mine nor anybody's book is going to be anointed as "official", so we all play on a plain field from that perspective.

 Now, should you make a deal with a publisher or not?